 At this important moment in our history, Reconciliation Leaders offer a compelling vision and broad worldview to groups with seemingly insurmountable challenges.
 Although they respond to crisis, they support the commitment of groups, institutions and the United Nations to cultivate healthy responses to conflict.
 They have the courage to refrain from advocating their own solutions to a problem, while eliciting solutions from the people who will live through them.

 Through the Global Mediation and Reconciliation Service, Reconciliation Leaders have used the Peacebuilding Process and developed considerable experience with conflicted churches, organizations and countries, United Nations entities in conflict-affected states such as Timor-Leste, Sudan, the Philippines, and in New York City, both before and in the immediate aftermath of the 9/11 attacks.

 Who becomes a Reconciliation Leader?

 Emerging and seasoned leaders who see it as their mission to join others in creating a just, multiethnic, intercultural sustainable peace, whether in their community, or within an institutional, national or global setting, enroll in the Reconciliation Leadership Certificate Program.
-Sam Onapa of the African Union (pictured left) completed the basic and advanced Reconciliation Leadership Certificate Programme.
-Sam’s practicum for the basic Reconciliation Leadership program was cited in the UN Security Council here.
+Sam Onapa of the African Union completed the basic and advanced programs.
+Listen to the impact of Reconciliation Leadership as practiced by two of its graduates, Dr. Sam Onapa and Dr. Sarah Sayeed.
+Dr. Onapa’s practicum was cited in the UN Security Council here.